 About the Editors

-John W. Diamond is Edward and Hermena Kelly Fellow in Tax Policy and Adjunct Professor of Economics at the Baker Institute for Public Policy, Rice University.
+John W. Diamond is Edward A. and Hermena Hancock Kelly Fellow in Public Finance at Rice University’s James A. Baker III Institute for Public Policy.

 "Diamond and Zodrow have produced a timely book on fundamental tax reformthat avoids revisiting old and tired issues, appeals to a broadpolicy-oriented audience, and draws leading scholars to comment onreform-related issues."